deeplearning4j/deeplearning4j/word2vec.md

 <script src="http://gist-it.appspot.com/https://github.com/agibsonccc/java-deeplearning/blob/master/deeplearning4j-examples/src/main/java/org/deeplearning4j/example/word2vec/MovingWindowExample.java?slice=45:69"></script>

 From there, Word2vec will do automatic multithreaded training based on your sentence data.
-After that step, you'll want to save Word2vec like this:
+After that step, you will want to save the model.
+There are a few different components to word2vec.
+One of these is the vocab cache.
+The normal way to save models in deeplearning4j is via the SerializationUtils (java serialization akin to python pickling)

        	 SerializationUtils.saveObject(vec, new File("mypath"));

 This will save Word2vec to mypath.
 You can reload it into memory like this:

         Word2Vec vec = SerializationUtils.readObject(new File("mypath"));

 You can then use Word2vec as a lookup table in the following way:

-        DoubleMatrix wordVector = vec.getWordVectorMatrix("myword");
+        INDArray wordVector = vec.getWordVectorMatrix("myword");

         double[] wordVector = vec.getWordVector("myword");